 Key Takeaways:

-• Psychology graduates can pursue varied roles like parapsychologists, market research analysts, or disaster mental health consultants, leveraging their understanding of human behavior.
+- Psychology graduates can pursue varied roles like parapsychologists, market research analysts, or disaster mental health consultants, leveraging their understanding of human behavior.

-• Unconventional career paths for psychology majors include roles in digital marketing, legal research, and even circus psychologists, reflecting the degree’s versatility.
+- Unconventional career paths for psychology majors include roles in digital marketing, legal research, and even circus psychologists, reflecting the degree’s versatility.

-• High-paying and unusual psychology jobs include threat assessment consultants and marketing managers, demonstrating the broad applicability of psychological principles in various industries.
+- High-paying and unusual psychology jobs include threat assessment consultants and marketing managers, demonstrating the broad applicability of psychological principles in various industries.

 Featured Programs

-Legal research assistant
+#20 Legal research assistants

-Legal research assistants maintain and organize case files in relevant order using their computer and organizational skills.
+Legal research assistants maintain and organize case files in relevant order using their computers and organizational skills.
 Law firms are top employers of legal research assistants, but they can also be hired by organizations that do law-related work.

 Average annual salary: $46,007

-Legal analyst
+#19 Legal analyst

 Legal analysts work in law firms and law-related businesses.
 They typically assist attorneys in reviewing and drafting various legal documents.